sapegin/sapegin.me/src/content/blog/semantic-release.md

 Each commit message consists of:

-1. Type: `Feat` for new feature, `Fix` for bug fix, etc.
+1. Type: `Feat` for new feature, `Fix` for bugfix, and so on
 2. Subject: short change description.
 3. Body (optional): long change description.
-4. Footer (optional): breaking changes, GitHub issues references, etc.
+4. Footer (optional): breaking changes, GitHub issues references, and so on

 Semantic-release uses this tags to find all important commits for the release (`Fix` is important, `Docs` is not) and determine which version (MAJOR, MINOR or PATCH) should be released.

-## Write change log for MINOR or MAJOR release
+## Write changelog for MINOR or MAJOR release

-I wrote [a script](https://github.com/tamiadev/semantic-release-tamia#release-process) to help me with change logs.
+I wrote [a script](https://github.com/tamiadev/semantic-release-tamia#release-process) to help me with changelogs.

 First run `sr-changelog`.
 It will create a file with all important commits for the release grouped by type (breaking changes, new features and bugfixes) and open it in your default editor.

-Now you can rewrite your change log to make it useful and easy to read for your users.
+Now you can rewrite your changelog to make it useful and easy to read for your users.

 Then run `sr-changelog commit`.
-It will make a commit without changes (`git commit --allow-empty`) of type `Changelog` and change log in the commit message body.
+It will make a commit without changes (`git commit --allow-empty`) of type `Changelog` and changelog in the commit message body.

 ## Publish new release